-The Company holds a reserve account of £2,202,445 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland is a short term rating with Standard and Poor's (S&P) of A-1 (2021: S&P short-term rating: A-1).
+The Company holds a reserve account of £2,206,197 to assist the Company should it not be able to meet its obligations.
+The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc.
+The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland plc is a short term rating with Standard and Poor's (S&P) of AA+ (2022; S&P short-term rating: AA+).
 The Company has not drawn on this facility since inception.

-In accordance with the Programme Documentation the Company is bound to make payments to meet third party expenses.
+In accordance with the Programme Documentation the Company is obligated to make payments to meet third party expenses.
 To mitigate this risk the directors hold quarterly board meetings to review the performance of the Company and ensure that the Company is in a position to meet all necessary payments.